polyakova/getyourguide-home-task/README.md

 I assumed that in real production application, activities are typically not read directly from resources.
 To better align with this practice, I introduced a database.
-Given that the data structure fits well within the relational database paradigm, I selected PostgreSQL as the database (however, we normally consider more data points when we choose db).The database is seamlessly managed using `docker-compose`, which runs it alongside the application.
+Given that the data structure fits well within the relational database paradigm, I went with PostgreSQL (however, we normally consider more data points while choosing db).The database is seamlessly managed using `docker-compose`, which runs it alongside the application.
 The test data provided in `activities.json` was insufficient for my testing needs.
 To address this, I generated a larger dataset by creating various permutations based on the original activities.json.